treacher/payslip_generator/README.md

 This is essentially a pretty simple object that takes a salary and an array of tax brackets and sums all the tax bracket calculations and rounds accordingly.

+#### Payslip Factory

+Initially I was going to have all the calculations as seperate classes but I felt the calculations were too simple to have in a single class as often they're just basic math operations.

+The class only calculates monthly payslips, it doesn't support partial months, this is to keep the first implementation simple.
+If I was to implement this I would inject an object which calculates a multiplier based on a date range.

 ## Assumptions made
 - Majority of tax calculations are performed using some form of bracket system.